georust/rinex/tutorials/FAQ.md

 Navigation V4 allows new high level operations like Earth orientation modeling and accurate compensations, and Constellation timescale analysis.

+## Toolbox configuration

+1. I don't understand how to configure the toolbox properly

+Toolbox custom configuration is fully optional.
+Any configuration script may be omitted, in this case, the toolbox operates with the default settings.
+In several cases, the default settings will rarely exhibit the expected results.
+If you [unlock the debug traces](), the toolbox will let you know which configuration was used in your session.

+The toolbox accepts one general configuration script, with `--cfg,-c` that allows defining your Qc preferences.
+It also selects whether post processed navigation solutions should be resolved or not, as they are part of your Qc analysis.
+Refer to [this section]() for more information about the Qc preferences and configuration script.

+In the case of post processed navigation (whatever its kind), due to the complexity of the task (mostly due to number of parameters), this section integrates its own configuration (sub section of the configuration script).
+Refer to [the navigation section]() that teaches how to integrate solutions and customize the solver.

 ## PPP (Precise Navigation)

 1. What is PPP ?